-- 1. Buffer Types.
-The Board of Supervisors or the Board of Zoning Appeals may modify the Buffer Type requirements of Section 7.04.03 as part of an approval action of a Special Exception, Variance, or Concept Development Plan.
-The request for such modification of Buffer Type requirements is subject to Sections 7.04.08.A.1. and A.3. - 2.
-Road Corridor Setbacks.
+Exception, may modify the Buffer Type requirements of Section 7.04.03.
+The request for such modification of Buffer Type requirements is subject to Sections 7.04.08.A.1. and A.3.

+- 2. Road Corridor Setbacks.
 The Board of Supervisors may modify the Road Corridor Parking and/or Structure Setbacks of Table 7.04.02-1. - a.
 The Road Corridor Parking and/or Structure Setbacks may be modified by Minor Special Exception approval in accordance with Section 10.11.02. - 1.
 The Board of Supervisors must find that such modification is necessary to maintain consistency with the streetscape established by existing development on adjacent properties within 100 feet of and on the same side of the road as the property subject to the request. - 2.
 The application for such modification must include the materials that demonstrate the following: - a.
 The location of structures used to justify the proposed setback will maintain consistency with the streetscape established by existing development and - b.
 The proposed new Road Corridor Parking and/or Building Setback. - b.
-Requests to modify Road Corridor Setbacks as part of a Planned Unit Development District pursuant to Section 2.07 are not subject to the criteria of Section 7.04.08.B.2.a.
+Requests to modify Road Corridor Setbacks as part of a Planned Unit Development Zoning District pursuant to Section 2.07 are not subject to the criteria of Section 7.04.08.B.2.a.